nusma-rahman/Nonstationary_Transformers/README.md

 ## Preparation

 1. This repository contains two scripts: one for the traffic dataset and another for the weather dataset.
-Change the data path accordingly in the Bash script.
+Change the root path and data path accordingly in the Bash script.

 2. To run the Bash script on a MacBook using VSCode, you can use the following command: